 Family meals are a great way to ensure your children are eating healthily and get them familiar with the idea of a balanced meal.
 They also make excellent opportunities for you to talk to your kids about nutrition and teach them about what goes into the preparation of healthy meal!

-• Let your kids choose what goes on their plate
+• Let your children choose what goes on their plate

 Besides simply cooking for them, let the kids have some fun by giving them some choice over what goes into their lunchbox or plate.
 Allowing them to customise their fruits, veggies or meat can make healthy eating much more fun and inclusive for them.